Skyscanner/backpack-ios/CONTRIBUTING.md

 ./scripts/download-relative-fonts
 ```

+## Regenerating screenshots
+First, ensure that Relative is installed by following the steps above.

+1. Run the `NativeUITest` called `testTakeScreenshots`.
+2. Run `./scripts/extract-screenshots.rb`.
+This will extract the screenshots taken by the previous step and place them in the correct locations.

+To capture dark-mode screenshots too, repeat step 1 with dark-mode enabled, and then run the script from step 2 with the additional argument `DarkMode`.

 ## Testing

 Tests can be ran as usual from Xcode(Product -> Test or cmd+U).
 Snapshot tests should be run on an iPhone 8 running iOS 13.2 to match what is used on CI.